software-ace/todo-API-test-framework/README.md

 ## Test Dependencies

    - pytest: A testing framework for Python.
-   - pytest-html: A plugin for pytest that produces a HTML report for test results.
+   - pytest-html: A plugin for pytest that produces an HTML report for test results.
    - requests: A Python library for making HTTP requests.
    - faker: A Python library for generating fake data.